thehyve/transmart-core/README.md

 * creating the tranSMART database and all its objects;
 * populating the database with the bare minimum data necessary to start tranSMART and use the ETL scripts;
-* generating the SQL scripts and dependency metadata for necessary for the two points above, from a clean database;
+* generating the SQL scripts and dependency metadata necessary for the two points above, from a clean database;
 * fixing permissions and tablespace assignments;
 * importing some example data – these are intended for development, the targets are not robust enough to be generally applicable.

+The current schema is the one necessary to support the [`ImperialBranch_FacetedSearch` branch][impbr] on The Hyve's fork.

 Oracle databases are still not supported.
 This goal is to have this project displace `transmart-DB` by providing a better way to manage the tranSMART